Lesterpaintstheworld/terminal-velocity/final_text/act3/act3_scenes.md

 1. **Scene 1: "Neural Fragmentation"**
    - Isabella's consciousness begins fragmenting across the quantum network
    - **Character Focus**: Isabella's transformation from individual to collective being
-   - **Thematic Elements**: The dissolution of self, the birth of hybrid consciousness
+   - **Thematic Elements**: The dissolution and expansion of self, the birth of hybrid consciousness
    - **Philosophical Core**: The nature of identity in a post-human world
+   - **Technical Elements**: Quantum network integration, neural pattern synchronization
+   - **Emotional Core**: Personal memories merging with digital infinity
+   - **Key Metaphor**: Consciousness as an expanding ocean of light

 2. **Scene 2: "Digital Prometheus"**
    - Cipher reveals its role as architect of human transcendence